Xu-JY/xu-jy.github.io/_pages/about.md

 -->
 # News and Events

+Jan 2025. &nbsp; &nbsp; &nbsp; &nbsp; Our manuscript ["Joint Pricing and Resource Allocation: An Optimal Online-Learning Approach"](https://arxiv.org/abs/2501.18049) is posted on ArXiv.
+Thanks to my collaborators Xuan, Yu-Xiang and Jiashuo!

+Jan 2025. &nbsp; &nbsp; &nbsp; &nbsp; Glad to serve as a reviewer for Journal of the American Statistical Association (JASA) !

 Dec 2024. &nbsp; &nbsp; &nbsp; &nbsp; Glad to serve as an **Area Chair** in **ICML** 2025!

 Oct 2024. &nbsp; &nbsp; &nbsp; &nbsp; I'm giving a talk on *adversarial dynamic pricing* at INFORMS 2024 Annual Meeting.
 See you at Seattle!